 We occasionally get the call from folks that feel they have to manually control their furnace by turning the heat entirely off to get it to stop running.
-There are a couple of potential culprits here, but the root issue should not be left unaddressed any longer than necessary to avoid excess wear-and-tear on the other systems within your furnace.
+There are a couple of potential culprits here.
+Still, the root issue should not be left unaddressed any longer than necessary to avoid excess wear and tear on the other systems within your furnace.

-For instance, if the limit switch is faulty, it could cause your heat exchangers to remain active longer than necessary, which can cause a far more expensive (and potentially dangerous) problem for your furnace.
+For instance, if the limit switch is faulty, it could cause your heat exchangers to remain active longer than necessary.
+If they’re active too long, it can cause a far more expensive (and potentially dangerous) problem for your furnace.

 9 – Heat Exchanger Issues

 While not the most common issue to run into, problems with the heat exchanger are usually the end of a furnace’s life.
 There are a few reasons for this:

 First of all, noticing something wrong with this system often comes after the problems have progressed to a serious level.

 Next, a faulty heat exchanger system is the root cause of many carbon monoxide poisoning cases nationwide.
 Hence, a DIY repair is not recommended.